Douglas Laycock

-Douglas Laycock is the Robert E. Scott Distinguished Professor at the University of Virginia School of Law, and a leading scholar in the areas of religious liberty and the law of remedies.
-He also serves as the 2nd Vice President of the American Law Institute and is an elected Fellow of the American Academy of Arts & Sciences.
+Douglas Laycock is the Robert E. Scott Distinguished Professor of Law Emeritus at the University of Virginia, and the Alice McKean Young Regents Chair in Law Emeritus at the University of Texas.
+He is a leading scholar in the areas of religious liberty and the law of remedies.
+He is an elected fellow of the American Academy of Arts & Sciences.

 Education

-Laycock received his bachelor's degree from Michigan State University and his J.D. from the University of Chicago Law School.
+Laycock received his bachelor's degree from Michigan State University in 1970 and his J.D. from the University of Chicago Law School in 1973.